griffithlab/rnabio.org/_posts/0002-05-01-Alignment_QC.md

 ***

+### Alignment QC mini lecture
+If you would like a refresher on alignment QC, we have made a [mini lecture](/assets/lectures/cbw-cshl/2019/RNASeq_MiniLecture_08_04_alignmentQC.pdf) briefly covering the topic.

 ### Use samtools and FastQC to evaluate the alignments
 Use `samtools view` to see the format of a SAM/BAM alignment file